 Start in April and October each year.

-Volunteer with indigenous communities in Belize
+Volunteer with communities in Belize and Ecuador

 With this 10-month program, we join hands with activists all over the world to fight for sustainable development and the eradication of poverty in some of the poorest regions of the world.
 We believe that this kind of activism is needed more than ever, and we invite you to join a team of likeminded people for an action-based and fast-paced program, learning and creating positive change through humanitarian work.